Matthew 10:32-33

 42 Nevertheless among the chief rulers also many believed on him; but because of the Pharisees they did not confess him, lest they should be put out of the synagogue:

-The fact that confession is not synonymous with "belief", as well as the fact that we are saved, and made righteous, before we even get a chance to confess Christ, is discussed more in the article entitled You Do Not Have to Pray or Confess to be Saved, if you'd like more on the topic.
+The fact that confession is not synonymous with "belief", as well as the fact that we are saved, and made righteous, before we even get a chance to confess Christ, is discussed more in the article entitled You Do Not Have to Pray or Confess to be Saved, for those who would like more on the topic.

 These verses speak to Christ confessing things about a believer as a basis to determine what their eternal reward will be.
 They have nothing to do with getting into Heaven, or being sent to Hell.